KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

     \end{align*}
 $$

-Looking at the X and Y component, we know that if the world position fell within the first cascade, the NDC will be on the range of **[-1, 1]**.
+Looking at the X and Y component, we know that if the world position fell within the first clipmap, the NDC will be on the range of **[-1, 1]**.
 If the result is outside of this range, it means that we need to multiply $$n_x, n_y$$ by $$1/2^c$$.
-If we can solve for positive integer values of c, we get the cascade index.
+If we can solve for positive integer values of c, we get the clipmap index.

 $$
     \begin{align*}